breakdown

 breakdown init

-This command creates the necessary working directory structure as specified in the configuration.
+This command creates the necessary working directory structure specified in the configuration.

 Markdown Processing Commands